Tinnez/Tinnez-GIT_QUIZ_SERVER/README.md

 •	Each player receive three lifes once he joins the game, and 3 Lifelines to use at any point;

-•	The value of a correct answer will allways be 10€;
+•	The value of a correct answer will allways be 10 pau;

 •	Wrong answer will decrease the number of lifes;